 TOTAL is organized as a holding company, and substantially all of its operations are carried on through subsidiaries.
 TOTAL's principal source of income is the dividends and distributions it receives from its subsidiaries.
 On an unconsolidated basis, TOTAL's obligations consisted of \$64,064 million of debt as of December 31, 2017.
 TOTAL's ability to meet its financial obligations is dependent upon the availability of cash flows from its domestic and foreign subsidiaries and affiliated companies through dividends, intercompany advances, management fees and other payments.
 TOTAL's subsidiaries are not guarantors on the debt securities we may offer, with any of TOTAL, Total Capital, Total Canada or Total Capital International as issuer.
 Moreover, these subsidiaries and affiliated companies are not required and may not be able to pay dividends to TOTAL.
-Claims of the creditors of TOTAL's subsidiaries have priority as to the assets of such subsidiaries over the claims of creditors of TOTAL.
-Consequently, holders of TOTAL's debt securities or Total Capital's debt securities, in each case, that are guaranteed by TOTAL, are in fact structurally subordinated, on TOTAL's insolvency, to the prior claims of the creditors of TOTAL's subsidiaries.
+Claims of the creditors of TOTAL's debt securities or Total Capital's debt securities, Total Canada's debt securities or Total Capital International's debt securities, in each case, that are guaranteed by TOTAL, are in fact structurally subordinated, on TOTAL's insolvency, to the prior claims of the creditors of TOTAL's subsidiaries.